Subscribe to the Newsletter

 These are valid concerns.
 Therapy is an investment of your time, money, and emotional energy.

-- It’s okay if the first therapist you meet isn’t the right fit.
-Most therapists offer an initial consultation (as we do at The Center for Mind & Relationship) precisely for this reason: to see if you feel comfortable and if their approach aligns with your needs.
+• It’s okay if the first therapist you meet isn’t the right fit.
+Most therapists offer an initial consultation (as I do in my practice) precisely for this reason: to see if you feel comfortable and if their approach aligns with your needs.
 It’s perfectly acceptable to “shop around” until you find someone you genuinely connect with.
 Don’t let one less-than-ideal experience deter you.

 “What Actually Happens in a Therapy Session?
 It Feels Intimidating.”